 Samples.
-Embankment material shall be sampled and tested before use.
+Embankment material shall be sampled, tested, and approved before use.
 The contractor shall identify embankment sources, and provide equipment as the Engineer requires, for the collection of samples from those sources.
-Samples will be furnished to the Geotechnical Engineer a minimum of three weeks prior to use in order that laboratory tests for compaction can be performed.
-Embankment material placement cannot begin until tests are completed.
+Samples will be furnished to the Geotechnical Engineer a minimum of three weeks prior to use in order that laboratory tests for approval and compaction can be performed.
+Embankment material placement cannot begin until tests are completed and approval given.